AkSino/NLP/TD5Bis/README.md

 You have to just ask your question and it is going to look for the best answer in dataset.
 If it doesnt find a correct answer, it responds: "Sorry i dont understand the question"
 If you dont have an idea of question, algorithm propose to you prebuild questions.
+You can enter "q" or "question" to ask standard question and you can enter e or exit to end the discussion

 # Second mode: Question/Answering system with DIALOGFLOW: